pub-calculator-io/decimal-to-percent-calculator/readme.md

-# Decimal to Percent Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Decimal to Percent Calculator Widget for WordPress

 Decimal to percent calculator converts decimals to percentages and whole numbers to percentages by multiplying by 100% or shifting the decimal point.